vippsas/vipps-woocommerce/README.md

    The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the *Plugins* screen on WordPress.
 3. Go to the *WooCommerce Settings* page, choose *Payments*, and enable Vipps MobilePay.
-4. Go the *Settings* page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the Vipps Merchant Portal.
+4. Go the *Settings* page for the Vipps MobilePay plugin and enter your Vipps MobilePay account keys.
+Your account keys are available in the Vipps MobilePay Merchant Portal.
 For information, see [How to get account keys from Merchant Portal](#how-to-get-account-keys-from-merchant-portal).
-5. (Optional, but recommended) Activate *Checkout* by clicking on the *Checkout* tab and selecting the *Enable Alternative Vipps Checkout screen, replacing the standard checkout page* option.
+5. (Optional, but recommended) Activate *Checkout* by clicking on the *Checkout* tab and selecting the *Enable Alternative Vipps/MobilePay Checkout screen, replacing the standard checkout page* option.

 ## How to get account keys from Merchant Portal

 1. Sign in to [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/).
 2. In the *Developer* section, choose *Production Keys*.
 Here you can find the merchant serial number (6 figures).
-3. Click on *Show keys* under the API keys column to see *Client ID*, *Client Secret* and *Vipps Subscription Key*.
+3. Click on *Show keys* under the API keys column to see *Client ID*, *Client Secret* and *0cp Apim Subscription Key*.

 See: